 Does Medicaid cover air purifiers ?

-Medicaid may frequently agree to waive eligibility requirements for its different programs to broaden their scope and reach.
+Medicaid may frequently agree to a state’s request to waive eligibility requirements for its different programs, in order to broaden their scope and reach.

 The programs on which Medicaid agrees to waive requirements are called “waivers”.